phrug/meta/accepted/0000-starting-an-online-meetup.md

 Right now, there are no alternatives considered.

-# Unresolved questions
+# Resolved questions

-- [ ] What teleconferencing platform are we going to use?
+- [x] What teleconferencing platform are we going to use?
 Also, which account are we using?
-  - [ ] Zoom
-  - [ ] Discord
+  - Zoom has a feature for webinars and meetings.
+The first meetup happened using a Zoom meeting.
+Hopefully, the subsequent meetups will converted to Zoom Webinars.
-- [ ] Are we streaming the meetups?
+- [x] Are we streaming the meetups?
 To which platforms?
+  - Facebook
+  - Youtube
-- [ ] Are we recording the meetups?
+- [x] Are we recording the meetups?
 Who's resposible for this?
+  - Zoom has a feature to record the webinar/meeting.
+We can use that video and upload to PHRUG's Youtube channel
-- [ ] During the meetup, what is the procedure to asking questions to the speaker?
+- [x] During the meetup, what is the procedure to asking questions to the speaker?
+  - Participants can ask questions via the Chat option.
-- [ ] Are we accepting sponsors?
+- [x] Are we accepting sponsors?
+  - We're accepting sponsors for the meetup.
+- [x] Should we use xSplit or OBS for playing the pre-recorded talks?
+  - We're not using any streaming software right now.
+I'll be updating this RFC once I figure it out

+# Unresolved questions
 - [ ] Are we accepting lightning talks?
-- [ ] Should we use xSplit or OBS for playing the pre-recorded talks?
 - [ ] What is the fail-safe procedure in case there are no speakers for the meetup?